mlcommons/ck/README.md

 ## News

-* **2022 July 17:** We have moved CK2-based MLOps automation scripts to the new repository: https://github.com/mlcommons/cm-mlops
+* **2022 July 17:** We have pre-released CK2-based MLOps and DevOps automation scripts at https://github.com/mlcommons/ck/tree/master/cm-mlops/script

-* **2022 April 20:** Join us at the public MLCommons community meeting.
-Register [here](https://docs.google.com/spreadsheets/d/1bb7qWgWM-6gop1Mwjm4u8LZtC7uqbee8C30DHipkkms/edit#gid=533252977).
+* **2022 May:** We started developing the 2nd generation of the CK framework (aka CM): https://github.com/mlcommons/ck/tree/master/cm

 * **2022 April 3:** We presented the CK concept to bridge the growing gap between ML Systems research and production at the HPCA'22 workshop on [benchmarking deep learning systems](https://sites.google.com/g.harvard.edu/mlperf-bench-hpca22/home).